Ilemni/OriMod/README.md

 If you enjoy this mod, we strongly urge you purchase Ori and the Blind Forest, as well as Ori and the Will of the Wisps when it releases.

 # Changelog
+## v2.2.1.1
+### Changes
+- Greatly reduced filesize
+- Damage of Stomp, Bash, and Charge Dash now scaled to which Sein is summoned.
+- Stomp, Bash, and Charge Dash now grant temporary invulnerability after ending.
+- Increased volume of certain sounds.
+### Bug Fixes
+- Fixed Bash activating on the Destroyer.
+- Fixed certain armors greatly increasing the speed of animations
+- Actually fixed Sein being able to be spawned endlessly.
+- Remove unintended debug messages.
 ## v2.2.1
 ### Bug Fixes
-- Fixed some texts not displaying properly
+- Fixed some texts not displaying properly.
-- Fixed Sein no longer spawnable after mod reload
+- Fixed Sein no longer spawnable after mod reload.
-- Fixed Sein being able to be spawned endlessly
+- Fixed Sein being able to be spawned endlessly.
-- Fixed Bash and Charge Dash targeting friendly NPCs
+- Fixed Bash and Charge Dash targeting friendly NPCs.
-- Fixed Charge Dash not dealing damage to enemies
+- Fixed Charge Dash not dealing damage to enemies.
 ## v2.2
 ### Additions
 - Added the Spirit Orb